 - Add songs or other readings that are meaningful in your family.

 Easter Sunrise Breakfast is found on pages 53-55 of Faithful Families: Creating Sacred Moments at Home, Chalice Press: 2017.
-To print and share this practice, download here.
+Check out the pdf version of the book pages here.

 Traci Smith has spent more than 15 years helping families find meaningful connections in living their faith together.
 In listening to families' stories and trying creative approaches, she has seen lives change as parents nurture faith and children learn about God in new ways.
 You can find more of Traci's writing and family resources at www.traci-smith.com.